-The second year is spent producing coursework, comprising both a project of 8,000 to 12,000 words (which could be an extended essay, analysis portfolio, ethnomusicological project, or critical edition) and a dissertation of between 22,000 and 25,000 words in musicology or ethnomusicology, or a substantial edition with prefatory matter of comparable length.
+The second year is spent producing coursework, comprising both a project (which could be an extended essay, analysis portfolio, ethnomusicological project, or critical edition) and a dissertation in musicology or ethnomusicology, or a substantial edition with prefatory matter of comparable length.

-Doctoral research in music, other music-related or broadly cultural professions.
+Doctoral research in music, teaching, arts management, performance, and other music-related or broadly cultural professions.